jacobng24/Java-Section-1/README.md

 # Java-Section-1-2022
-This is a collection my first coding projects in Java.
+This is a collection of my first coding projects in Java.
 Run in java console.

 HCS_1_1:
 Simple print commands explaining myself